Optimal Network Topology of Multi-Agent Systems subject to Computation and Communication Latency (with proofs): Conclusions

 \section{Conclusions}

-In this paper, motivated by decentralized control for circular formations, we design minimum-variance control gains for a noisy dynamical system subject to feedback latency with a strong dependence on the communication topology, \ie the number of agents involved in the feedback loops.
-Also, near-optimal gains are found, which are characterized by a simple closed-form expression and whose performance almost attains the optimum as the communication topology becomes denser.
-When the feedback latency grows with the number of communication links, \eg if the available bandwidth for all agents is fixed \textit{a priori}, we show that centralized control is in general suboptimal, and that the optimal decentralized architecture can be found explicitly.
-Future improvements to this work might involve general graph topology, a more complex model for the agent dynamics (\eg double integrator), or heterogeneous agents with, possibly, different computational capabilities and delays. \appendices \titleformat{\section} {\normalfont \scshape} {\thesection} {1em} {}
+In this paper, motivated by delay networked control systems, we design minimum-variance feedback control assuming that the latency in information exchange increases with the amount of links, \ie the number of agents involved in the decentralized feedback loops.
+Sub-optimal gains, whose performance tends to the optimum as the network topology becomes denser, are characterized by a simple expression.
+We show that the network topology can be optimized over the number of links, and that centralized control yields poor performance in general.
+Future improvements might involve a more complex model for the system dynamics or heterogeneous agents with different delays.